-4.51.4.50.
-All published information should be made available via relevant social media channels at the same time as it is released on the web and via other communication channels.

-4.52.4.51.
-Social media should be used to communicate protective actions for those directly affected by the emergency and to address concerns and questions raised on the various online platforms.
+- 4.50.
+All published information should be made available via relevant social media channels at the same time as it is released on the web and via other communication channels. - 4.51.
+Social media should be used to communicate protective actions for those directly affected by the emergency and to address concerns and questions raised on the various online platforms. - 4.52.

-4.53.4.52.
 Reasonable identifiers e.g. hashtags should be used when communicating an emergency via social media to facilitate messages being easily found by those interested in them.
 Social media platforms should be monitored by media monitoring officers to enable the social media relations team to react in a timely manner to concerns, questions and rumours.
-Specific attention should be given to those social media channels for which is with an institutional account and on which the organization is active.
+Specific attention should be given to those social media channels with an institutional account and on which the organization is active.